marklittlewoodBoS/Getting-started-with-your-Picobot---for-absolute-beginners/README.md

 SIX
 Download some Libraries - reference programmes that will make the PicoBot work.

 Start by getting Martin Bateman’s library.
-Go to https://github.com/batemanm/picobot and copy it into your gitHub repository.
+Go to https://github.com/batemanm/picobot and download this.
 In your Arduino IDE, go to Sketch -> Import Library -> Add Library.
-Navigate to the GitHub repository and import it.
+Navigate to the downloaded Zip file and you are done.

 SEVEN
-test
+Choose some of the example programmes and copy and paste from GitHub https://github.com/4tronix/Picobot/tree/master/Software/Picobot/ into the Arduino RDE.
+Test, Upload, and off you go.